1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11

 Pick Your Timbre

-When artists create images, they choose and mix color from a palette of colors.
-Timbre plays a similar role for musicians: choice of an instrument or voice is an important part of the creative process.
-For example, a trumpet produces a strikingly different effect than the same melody played on a plucked (pizzicato) violin.
+When artists create images, they choose and mix colors from a palette of colors.
+Timbre plays a similar role for musicians: the choice of an instrument or voice is an important part of the creative process.
+For example, a flute produces a strikingly different effect than the same melody played on a pizzicato (plucked) violin.

 There is no specialized terminology to describe timbre.
 Instead, subjective terms from everyday language are used: dark, nasal, muffled, thin, rich, bright, etc.